anjalisarawgi/anjalisarawgi/README.md

 I'm a Master's student at LMU Munich.
 I really enjoy working with domain experts to create machine learning based solutions to their problems.
 I like exploring different fields because I think each one comes with some challenges, and I learn the most when I am faced with these challenges.

-I also believe that AI/ML models are powerful tools, and helping people from different domains use these technologies drives me.
+I also believe that AI/ML models are powerful tools, and helping people from different domains use these technologies is fulfilling for me.
 So, I make conscious efforts to find opportunities where I get to push myself to learn, apply what I know, and contribute, with an attempt to always keep my learning curve in an increasing trend.

 Some things I have worked/am working on are:
 - **Graph Neural Networks** -> I am using GNNs to detect functional subcircuits (e.g., Sbox, key expansion) in digital circuit netlists.
 This is a part of my master's thesis.